Tango-Tanabe Domain: History

 The third generation Kyōgoku Takamori gave 2000 koku to his younger brother to establish a cadet branch of the clan in 1663, and was transferred to Toyooka Domain in Tajima Province in 1668.
-The Kyōgoku were replaced by a cadet brach of the Makino clan from Settsu Province,who ruled until the Meiji restoration.
+The Kyōgoku were replaced by a cadet branch of the Makino clan from Settsu Province,who ruled until the Meiji restoration.
 During the tumultuous Bakumatsu period, the domain supported the Tokugawa shogunate in the First Chōshū expedition, but at the start of the Boshin War was ordered to remain at Maizuru to guard the Sea of Japan coast.
 At the time of the Battle of Toba-Fushimi, the domain switched sides to the imperial cause.
 Tango-Tanabe Domain became "Maizuru Domain" in 1869 and Maizuru Prefecture in 1871 with the abolition of the han system.
 It subsequently became part of Kyoto Prefecture in 1876.
 The Makino clan was later ennobled with the kazoku peerage title of shishaku (viscount).